athena-labz/athena/README.md

 ![Accusation Example](images/accusation.png)

 #### D. Trials
 After a judge has been notified, it is his responsibility to discover as much information as possible concerning the case.
 In this sense, if necessary, he can call both parties to a discussion in which each one will explain their views.
 Lawyers, like in the traditional legal system, may be engaged as well, if they think it is necessary.
 In most cases, though, it will be sufficient if the judge communicates in digital format with the users and ask them for proofs and defenses, as it is in the best interest of both to collaborate.
 In this way judges find out the facts assisting an activity of investigation.
-The judge gets a reward for his/her activity.
+The judge gets a reward for his activity.

-After sufficient information has been acquired by the mediator, he can consume the "logic" UTxO providing the set boolean inputs as a redeemer.
+After sufficient information has been acquired by the judge, he can consume the "logic" UTxO providing the set boolean inputs as a redeemer.
 This Plutus validator will then consume the contract UTxO and distribute the deposited trust tokens according to the set terms (terms should be understood as the logic itself).

 *Figure 7: Example of Bob being declared guilty and losing 2,000 DSET trust tokens deposited at contract deal-making*
 ![Accusation Example](images/trial.png)